Browse, read the following bio to uncover my secrets, and click MY WORKS to explore my writing life.

 During her early twenties, she met and eventually married an artist who convinced her to give up the theater and become a professional writer.
 She'd written stories, poetry, and novels since childhood.
 They moved to a New York suburb and lived there for over a year.
 Unhappy with her marriage and the suburbs, Bernadette moved back to Manhattan and studied fiction writing at New York University and the New School for Social Research.

-Her first published story, "Crumbling," about her stepfather's mother in a nursing home, appeared in Firelands Review, Firelands College (Ohio, September 1975).
-Since then, her stories have appeared in numerous literary magazines including, The University of Portland Review (Oregon, 1978); Reflect (1981); Calliope (Roger Williams College, Rhode Island, 1982); Skylark (Purdue University, 1983); Blister & Burn, (Scars Publications anthology, 1997); The Advocate (2000); and The Binnacle (University of Maine at Machias, 2006).
+Her first published story, "Crumbling," about her stepfather's mother in a nursing home, appeared in Firelands Arts Review, Firelands College (Ohio, September 1975).
+Since then, her stories have appeared in numerous literary magazines including, The University of Portland Review (Oregon, 1978); Reflect (1981); Calliope (Roger Williams College, Rhode Island, 1982); Skylark (Purdue University, 1983); Blister & Burn, (Scars Publications anthology, 1997); Jewish Currents (2000), and The Binnacle (University of Maine at Machias, 2006).
 Some of her stories published online: Pulse, November 2001; The Copperfield Review, Summer 2002; The Moonwort Review, Edition #8, September 2004; and The Pink Chameleon, June 2006 and 2007.

-She is currently working on an historical novel and is seeking a literary agent.
+She recently completed an historical novel and is seeking a literary agent.
 The Beginning is set five thousand years ago in the Middle East before the three great religions were established.
-An epic tale, the novel traces the possible origins of Old Testament stories, spanning several generations.
-It explores two radically-different cultures: the primitive Bedouins of ancient Saudi Arabia and the sophisticated, non-Arab Sumerians in ancient Southern Iraq and their momentous encounter that ultimately led to the foundation of Judaism.
+An epic tale spanning several generations, the novel traces the possible origins of Old Testament stories.
+Archaeologists have discovered that encounters between two radically-different cultures: the primitive Bedouins of ancient Saudi Arabia and the sophisticated, non-Arab Sumerians in ancient Southern Iraq probably led to the foundation of Judaism.
 The Beginning imagines such an encounter and its consequences.